marvinschmitt/metabmc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The **metabmc** is R package provide enable user to estimate and visualize posterior distribution of model probabilities (meta models) with simulation, and predictive mixture distribution by combining simulation and posterior model probability obtained from observed data.
+The **metabmc** is R package enables users to estimate and visualize posterior distribution of model probabilities (meta models) with simulation, and predictive mixture distribution by combining simulation and posterior model probability obtained from observed data.
 This could enable user to correct overconfidence over specific model in the context of Bayesian Model Comparison.

 ## Installation